Best Cave Diving Destinations - Bluewater Dive Travel

 Non-Diving Activities: Watersports, wildlife hikes, and plenty of WWII history.

-Required Skill Level: All levels of recreational diver.
+Required Skill Level: All levels of recreational divers.

 The huge Song Hong Cave, 75 miles (120km) from Krabi, offers cave divers access to a vast chamber that reaches depths of 588 feet (178m).
-The entrance to the cave is through a remote 490 feet (150m) diameter lake that deepens into a sinkhole towards the center.
+The entrance to the cave is through a remote 490-foot (150-meter)- diameter lake that deepens into a sinkhole towards the center.
 Although murky in the shallow waters, visibility dramatically improves below 100 feet (30m) once inside the cave.
 Expeditions are still taking place to explore the true extent of Song Hong Cave.

 Both caves are best dived through a local technical dive center that can manage the logistics for these remote sites.
 The closest major towns are in Krabi province, so divers need to be prepared to drive several hours to get to the site.
 While the water temperature in the caves doesn't change with the season, visibility is affected by rain and run-off, so take advice on the best times to dive.